Frobenius subalgebra lattices in tensor categories: Weak positivity

 By the Frobenius-Perron theorem, in a positive finite tensor category, we have $ \tr_{\phi}(\id_X) = \FPdim(X) $. \begin{proposition} A finite tensor category over $\mathbb{C}$ is positive if and only if it is a pseudo-unitary fusion category. \end{proposition}

 \begin{proof} By \cite[Proposition 9.5.1]{EGNO15}, every pseudo-unitary fusion category is positive.
-Conversely, suppose $\mathcal{C}$ is a pivotal, non-semisimple finite tensor category.
-As shown in the proof of \cite[Theorem 6.6.1]{EGNO15}, if $P$ is a projective object in $\mathcal{C}$, then $\tr_{\phi}(\id_P) = 0.$ Thus, $\mathcal{C}$ cannot be positive.
-Moreover, every positive fusion category is intrinsically pseudo-unitary.
+Conversely, let $\mathcal{C}$ be a positive pivotal finite tensor category.
+Since finite tensor categories have enough projectives (\cite[Definition 1.8.6]{EGNO15}), there exists a nonzero projective object $P$ in $\mathcal{C}$.
+As observed in the proof of \cite[Theorem 6.6.1]{EGNO15}, if $\mathcal{C}$ is non-semisimple, then $\tr_{\phi}(\id_P)=0$.
+This contradicts positivity.
+Hence $\mathcal{C}$ is semisimple, and therefore a fusion category.
+Finally, every positive fusion category is intrinsically pseudo-unitary.
 This completes the proof. \end{proof}

-While every unitary fusion category is inherently pseudo-unitary, it remains an open question whether every pseudo-unitary fusion category can be equipped with a unitary structure (see \cite[\S 9.4]{EGNO15}).
+\begin{remark} The proof of Proposition \ref{prop:pseudo} shows that a positive \emph{finite} tensor category is necessarily semisimple.
+Without the finiteness assumption, however, semisimplicity can fail: for example, the Tannakian tensor category $\Rep_{\mathrm{fd}}(G)$ of finite-dimensional representations of a non-reductive subgroup $G \subset \mathrm{GL}(n,\mathbb{C})$ (e.g., the group of upper-triangular matrices for $n \ge 2$) is positive but non-semisimple, and therefore non-unitary.
+More generally, if a Hopf algebra $H$ over the complex field is involutory (i.e., $S^2 = \id$), then both tensor categories $\Rep_{\mathrm{fd}}(H)$ and $\Corep_{\mathrm{fd}}(H)$ are positive (see \cite[Corollary 5.3.7, Remark 5.3.8]{EGNO15}), and we suspect the reverse implication for the latter.
+Thus, the converse of Proposition \ref{prop:C*positive} fails in general: there exist positive tensor categories that admit no unitary structure.
+In the finite case, however, the converse remains open.
+Indeed, by Proposition \ref{prop:pseudo}, positivity is equivalent to pseudo-unitarity for finite tensor categories.
+While every unitary fusion category is pseudo-unitary, it is not known whether every pseudo-unitary fusion category admits a compatible unitary structure (see \cite[\S 9.4]{EGNO15}). \end{remark}